Save The Date

 Carequality

-A Living Framework:
+TEFCA: A Living Framework

 TEFCA dynamically adjusts to the needs of the community.
 Our panel of ONC and RCE experts will highlight the changes of Common Agreement v2 and the QHIN Technical Framework (QTF) developed with input from today’s Candidate QHINs.